 1. Sole Proprietorship

 Sole proprietorship small business tax filings are actually the same as single-member LLCs.
-I noticed that a lot of entrepreneurs confuse the 2 so let me clear that up.

 The only difference between a sole proprietorship and a single-member LLC is an LLC legally protects the owner’s assets in case of a lawsuit.
 The owner has limited liability.